awsdocs/amazon-eventbridge-user-guide/doc_source/eb-transform-target-input.md

 ## Transforming input by using the EventBridge API<a name="eb-transform-input-api"></a>

 For information about using the EventBridge API to transform input, see [Use Input Transformer to extract data from an event and input that data to the target](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_PutTargets.html#API_PutTargets_Example_2)\.

+## Transforming input by using AWS CloudFormation<a name="eb-transform-input-cfn"></a>

+For information about using AWS CloudFormation to transform input, see [AWS::Events::Rule InputTransformer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-events-rule-inputtransformer.html)\.

 ## Common Issues with Transforming Input<a name="eb-transform-input-issues"></a>